-Our Clients

-Our Linkedin

-We Know Atlanta Nonprofits

-For more than 35 years, Alexander Haas has been a fixture in the Atlanta nonprofit community.
-We are honored to have worked with some of the largest, and some of the smallest, organizations that help make Atlanta a better place to live.

-Our ATL Clients

-A Fresh Approach to Nonprofit Fundraising

 Our services aren't cookie cutter.
 We don't operate with a boilerplate, merely changing names and locations.
-We craft each and every service we provide to match your unique needs, wants and abilities.
+We craft each and every service we provide to match your museum's unique needs, wants and abilities.
 We work hard and expect you to do the same.
-Together we can help you transform your organization, your fundraising, and the people you serve.
+Together we can help you transform your museum, your fundraising, and the community you serve.

 Whether your need is in Capital Campaign, Annual Fund Campaign, Major Gifts, Leadership Annual Giving, Planned Giving or all of the above, we take a fresh approach to nonprofit fundraising.